shir3bar/fish_larvae_feeding/README.md

 # fish_larvae_feeding
-An evidence-based agriculture project using computer vision and deep learning to detect feeding behavior in videos of fish larvae grown in aquaculture - the farming of fish (and other marine creatures).
+An evidence-based agriculture project using computer vision and deep learning to detect feeding behavior in videos of fish larvae grown in aquaculture (fish farms).

 ## Motivation
 Fish is an important protein source.
 According to the FAO, fish provided more than 3.3 billion people with 20 percent of their average intake of animal proteins.